Estimating the Magnitude and Phase of Automotive Radar Signals under Multiple Interference Sources with Fully Convolutional Networks: Method

 Convolutional neural networks have shown major performance improvements in a broad range of domains~\cite{georgescu2020convolutional,Krizhevsky-NIPS-2012,georgescu2019recognizing}, once the training on powerful graphical processing units was made possible by the technological advancements in parallel processing, gaining orders of magnitude in terms of training time~\cite{Krizhevsky-NIPS-2012}.
 This also allowed researchers to explore deeper and deeper models~\cite{Simonyan-ICLR-14,Szegedy-CVPR-2015,He-CVPR-2016}, requiring appropriate changes to avoid vanishing and exploding gradients after a certain point, for example by introducing residual blocks~\cite{He-CVPR-2016}.
-The main benefit of CNNs is that they can capture high-order relationships between input and output, thus being able to generalize better and take more complex decisions.
 However, a downside of such large models is that they are also likely to capture noise from training data, easily falling into the pitfall of overfitting.
 The noise learned by a CNN through its weights is not representative for the generic data distribution, inherently leading to high variance and poor performance.
 Nonetheless, simply reducing the model's capacity would not be a proper solution, because it will lead to the other extreme, underfitting.
 This problem may occur when the high-order relationships between input and output cannot be captured by a model with reduced capacity.
 Since it is already proven that CNNs attain better results as the models grow deeper~\cite{Krizhevsky-NIPS-2012,Simonyan-ICLR-14,Szegedy-CVPR-2015,He-CVPR-2016}, the main focus in this area of research is to find ways to avoid overfitting for models with higher capacity.
 One such example is dropout~\cite{Srivastava-JMLR-2014}.
 Moreover, a well-known fact is that noise reduction is a hot topic in the field of signal processing, therefore, a lot of approaches have been proposed by researchers~\cite{bentler2006digital}.
 Both classic signal processing algorithms~\cite{boudraa2004emd, klasen2007binaural, hu2007comparative} and machine learning methods~\cite{rudy2019deep, chiang2019noise, zhang2013denoising} have been developed in order to mitigate the noise from signals.
 The noise problem is even more relevant when we refer to denoising solutions based on deep learning, because models have a large capacity and tend to also replicate the noise from label signals, preventing the network from achieving a global optimum.